 When you implement a standard it's extremely important to manage and maintain it in the most efficient manner possible.
-Best practice organizations do this by deploying business improvement tools such as BSI Action Manager or Entropy software, Migration from OHSAS 18001 to ISO 45001 is an ideal time to implement BSI Business Improvement Software to support your OH6S management system.
+Best practice organizations do this by deploying business improvement tools such as BSI Action Manager or Entropy software, as one of our clients told us, 'it's literally like having an extra member of the team'.
+Clients have experienced 50% reduction in the time to implement their management system.

-Also available - mapping guide which provides an overview of the changes, deletions, new and enhanced requirements between ISO/DIS 45001.2 and OHSAS 18001
+Also available - mapping guide which provides an overview of the changes, deletions, new and enhanced requirements between ISO/DIS 45001 and OHSAS 18001